The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Discussion and Conclusions

-We demonstrate that the NGM methodology can be effectively employed in the context of Petri nets by first defining relevant matrices that represent the rate of infection $F$ and the rate of removal or transition out of compartments $V$.
+In parallel to the work performed by \cite{segovia_petri_2025}, we demonstrate that the NGM methodology can be effectively employed in the context of Petri Nets by first defining relevant matrices that represent the rate of infection, $F$, and the rate of removal or transition out of compartments, $V$.
 Subsequently, we compute the dominant eigenvalue of the product of $FV^{-1}$.
-This approach is consistent with established NGM techniques for ODE frameworks, resulting in a robust mechanism for quantifying the basic reproduction number when applied to Petri nets.
-The examples elucidated—including models such as SIRS, SEEIR, Basic COVID-19, Nonlinear, Patch, and SIR Vector-borne serve to illustrate the versatility of this methodology across a spectrum of disease dynamics characterized by various place to transition structures and arc weights.
+This approach is consistent with established NGM techniques for ODE frameworks, resulting in a robust mechanism for quantifying the basic reproduction number when applied to Petri Nets.
+The examples we laid out, including models such as SIRS, SVEIR, SEEIR, Basic COVID-19, Nonlinear, Patch, and SIR Vector-borne, serve to illustrate the versatility of this methodology across a spectrum of disease dynamics characterized by various place to transition structures and arc weights.

-A primary challenge encountered in adapting the NGM framework to Petri nets pertains to effectively translating the compartmental structures and transition rates—typically articulated through arc weights and token movement—into a form compatible with the mathematical formulations employed in the NGM.
-Nevertheless, once the transition and removal rates are contextualized in terms of Petri net parameters using Diekmann's approach \cite{diekmann2010construction}, the ensuing process of calculating $R_0$ becomes straightforward and closely parallels that utilized for ODEs.
-This provides a powerful and generalizable method for scrutinizing disease dynamics in models based on Petri nets.
+A primary challenge encountered in adapting the NGM framework to Petri Nets pertains to effectively translating the compartmental structures and transition rates—typically articulated through arc weights and token movement—into a form compatible with the mathematical formulations employed in the NGM.
+Nevertheless, once the transition and removal rates are contextualized in terms of Petri Net parameters using Diekmann's approach \cite{diekmann2010construction}, the ensuing process of calculating $R_0$ becomes straightforward and closely parallels that utilized for ODEs.
+This provides a robust and generalizable method for scrutinizing disease dynamics in models based on Petri Nets.

-Moreover, the framework afforded by Petri nets enables the integration of more complex features that are often challenging to model using traditional ODE approaches.
-These features include variable parameters, discrete events, and non-linear transitions \cite{peleg2005using}.
-Such flexibility renders Petri nets a compelling tool for accurately representing real-world epidemiological systems that exhibit complex interactions and dependencies, including co-infections, varying transmission rates, and spatial heterogeneity in disease dissemination.
+Moreover, the framework afforded by Petri Nets enables the integration of more complex features that are often challenging to model using traditional ODE approaches.
+These features include variable parameters, discrete events, and nonlinear transitions~\cite{peleg2005using}.
+The SVEIR model in Section \ref{sec:SVEIR} demonstrates how this framework naturally extends beyond the static $R_0$ to calculate the time-dependent effective reproduction number $R_e$, incorporating features like vaccination rates \cite{van2002reproduction, cori2013new}.
+Such flexibility renders Petri Nets a compelling tool for accurately representing real-world epidemiological systems that exhibit complex interactions and dependencies, including co-infections, varying transmission rates, and spatial heterogeneity in disease dissemination.